kj3moraes/Battleship-Game-Engine/Battleship Playing Guide.md

   * `[I]ntermediate-Adversary` - challenging but not invincible
   * `[B]oogeyman` - plays perfectly with no mercy

-Type any one of the above letters to access that engine to play with.
+Type any one of the above letters (uppercase or lowercase is finem) to access that engine to play with.
 If any other letter is typed then the appropriate error message is displayed and the menu is shown again.

 ### Game Starts